 Yes, your health and safety is our top priority.
 You will be provided with our emergency procedures for each city prior to departure and we highly recommend sharing those with your family.
 During the program you will have a hard-copy of these procedures, plus you’ll be able to access a digital copy (without Wi-Fi) through the IBS app.
 You will have emergency phone numbers for all of your leaders, plus the IBS home office.
 Additionally, IBS will register you under the Smart Traveler Enrollment Program (STEP) through the US State Department.Powered by Hackadelic Sliding Notes 1.6.5

-Yes, IBS provides a basic travel protection plan through International Student Insurance.
+Yes, IBS provides a basic travel protection plan through On Call.
 You will receive an email with your insurance plan prior to departure.
 There are no restrictions if you want to purchase an additional insurance policy plan.Powered by Hackadelic Sliding Notes 1.6.5

 We choose to empower our students, staff, and faculty with knowledge, resources, and best practices for a safe and successful study abroad experience.
 Each student will go through an on-site orientation where we will discuss emergency procedures, safety tips, and possible situations you may face during your time abroad.
 We instruct that a lot of these best practices should be in practice at home and abroad.
 IBS has been providing these programs for over 40 years and is well-equipped to support your needs.Powered by Hackadelic Sliding Notes 1.6.5